micmejia/bible-dump/NKJV/Proverbs/Prov 6.md

 For jealousy _is_ a husband's fury; Therefore he will not spare in the day of vengeance.

 ###### 35
-He will [^l]accept no recompense, Nor will he be appeased though you give many gifts.
+He will accept no recompense, Nor will he be appeased though you give many gifts.